tryphe/trader/README.md

 Now you can access each daemon with a simple command, eg. Poloniex: `trader-cli-poloniex getbalances`

-**Tailing the logs**\
+**Tailing the logs (note: CLI output goes to the logs)**\
 Running the daemons and relying terminal output is suboptimal if the terminal closes.
 It's enabled by default, but can be disabled in `daemon/build-config.h`.
 All output is also routed to the logfiles.
 There's a color log, and a noncolor log.
-To tail:
+To tail, run:
 `tail -f --lines=200 ~/.config/pt/log.<press-tab>_color.txt`.
 Note: `~/.config/pt` for Poloniex, `~/.config/tt` for biTTrex, and `~/.config/bt` for Binance.

 FAQS